csci-182/fall2022/pages/_assignments/tutorial06.md

 * Implemented the font size adjuster
 * Implemented the theme switcher
 * Implemented "dyslexia mode" (optional, but recommended)
-* Your homepage (from Tutorial 3) links to your completed "font size adjuster" and "theme switcher" pages.
+* Your homepage links to your completed "font size adjuster" and "theme switcher" pages.
 * Everything committed to GitHub (stage, commit, and sync).

 ## What to Submit